Upon announcing that the youth was invited to come out to the movies and watch Twilight with me, I was intrigued in a new way…

 “Edward is sooooo cute.”

 “Special effects sucked.”

 I will not take time to give a personal review on the movie – there are many websites and opinionated teenagers for that.
 I will, however, give a few thoughts on why I believe the Twilight series has found a place in the hearts of many young people.
 Not surprisingly, it is nothing new.
 You see, Meyer has found a way to communicate a set of God-given, eternal longings in a relevant way.
 A few years ago, I read a book by John Eldredge, Wild at Heart.
 In this book, we read about 3 longings of every man – a battle to fight, a beauty to rescue, and an adventure to live.
 Mr. Eldredge carefully and wonderfully articulates his position that these longings were eternally seated in the hearts of man at creation.
 I believe that men have come to despise these desires and yet often seek to gratify them through hidden and dark corridors of their lives.
-That is another story, but it could explain why young men do not care for Twilight; for in Twilight, we find Edward fulfilling these longings in ways today’s generation reacts to with a mockery covered jeoulousy.
-I also believe that these longings of men are reflected in women though a different and more colorful light.
-A woman wants to know that she is beautiful, to know that she is worth fighting for and to be part of an adventure bigger than herself alone.
+That is another story, but it could explain why young men do not care for Twilight; for in Twilight, we find Edward fulfilling these longings in ways today’s generation reacts to with a mockery covered jealousy.
+I also believe that these longings of men are reflected in women through a different and more colorful light.
+A woman wants to know that she is beautiful, to know that she is worth fighting for, and to be part of an adventure bigger than herself alone.
 For this reason, young ladies of today’s youth can identify with Bella and receive hope through her story.

 While the movie itself was not outstanding, the story it unfolds is timeless.
-Twilight has rejuvinated my desire to assist in training up our youth in the way they should go – not by asking them to conform to my reality, but by offering them the opportunity to embrace their God-given reality and focus it on matters of true significance allowing them a since of mystical fulfillment in ways that they may not even realize to be as spiritual as they truly are.
+Twilight has rejuvenated my desire to assist in training up our youth in the way they should go – not by asking them to conform to my reality, but by offering them the opportunity to embrace their God-given reality and focus it on matters of true significance allowing them a sense of mystical fulfillment in ways that they may not even realize to be as spiritual as they truly are.